muratk5n/thirdwave/en/index.md

 feeling good about himself..
 Maybe there is another him out there in a parallel world who is better off?
-Add little time travel future him can time travel to his old (current) self and help him (creating "new branches" in the MV too bro, it's all good).
+Add little time travel future him can time travel to his old (current) self and help him (creating "new branches" in the MV too bro, but it's all good).
 So many options...
 Intoxicating.
 Poor person does not know where to start.
 I guess with so many options his current sorry state is his fault, which could be the main point of the exercise.
 Psyop.